sudouser2010/single-page-app/readme.md

 You may choose to do client-side scripting in pure JavaScript or use the jQuery JavaScript library.
 If you choose to use jQuery, you may only use the base library – no third party modules or extensions.
 Your code should be your own code, don’t copy/paste examples from the internet.

-#Your solution should do the following:
+#App does the following the following:
 1. Display the Top 5 “Latest News and Headlines” entries.
 2. Provide a way for a user to enter keywords and search news stores, displaying the top 5 results.
 3. Display the date for each entry using the format example, “November 1st, 2011 2:21pm”.
 Note that there should be no leading zeros preceding a single-digit date or hour value.